-The sequence of issuing BE instruction is: CS# goes low→ sending BE instruction code→ 3-byte or 4-byte address on SI→ CS# goes high.
+The sequence of issuing BE instruction is: CS# goes low→ sending BE instruction code→ 4-byte address on SI→ CS# goes high.

 Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
 The SIO[3:1] are don't care when during SPI mode.